ikepaul/gabo-frontend/README.md

 - You can choose to swap (by left-clicking on one of your cards) or just place it down.
 - You can flip an opponents card (by right-clicking on it) if the card in the middle is of the same value.
 - A successful flip means you can give that opponent one of your cards (by left-clicking on the card you wish to give)
+- Multiple games taking part at the same time, you can join a game by id.

 ## Missing Features
 - Hidden cards